Gustav Stresemann: World War I

-The collapse of the German Empire after its defeat in World War I and the German Revolution of 1918–1919 drove Stresemann into a mental and physical breakdown, which shocked him into totally abandoning his earlier militarism and annexationism.
-When the Allied powers' peace terms became known, including a crushing burden of paying reparations for the war, Constantin Fehrenbach denounced them and claimed "the will to break the chains of slavery would be implanted" into a generation of Germans.
+The collapse of the German Empire after its defeat in World War I and the German revolution of 1918–1919 drove Stresemann into a mental and physical breakdown, which shocked him into totally abandoning his earlier militarism and annexationism.
+When the Allied powers' peace terms became known, which included a crushing burden of reparations for the war, Constantin Fehrenbach, president of the Weimar National Assembly, denounced them and claimed "the will to break the chains of slavery would be implanted" into a generation of Germans.
 Stresemann said of this speech: "He was inspired in that hour by God to say what was felt by the German people.
 His words, spoken under Fichte's portrait, the final words of which merged into Deutschland, Deutschland über alles, made it an unforgettably solemn hour.
 There was in that sense a kind of uplifting grandeur.
-The impression left on all was tremendous".
+The impression left on all was tremendous."

-After the war, Stresemann briefly joined the German Democratic Party, formed from a merger of the Progressives with the left wing of the National Liberals.
-However, he was quickly expelled for his association with the right wing.
-He then gathered the main body of the old National Liberal Party—including most of its centre and right factions—into the German People's Party (Deutsche Volkspartei, DVP), with himself as chairman.
-Most of its support came from middle class and upper class Protestants.
-The DVP platform promoted Christian family values, secular education, lower tariffs, opposition to welfare spending and agrarian subsidies and hostility to "Marxism" (that is, the Communists, and also the Social Democrats).
+After the war, Stresemann was interested in joining the German Democratic Party, which was formed from a merger of the Progressive People's Party with the left wing of the National Liberals.
+He wanted to be a part of a united post-war liberal party, but the leaders of the merger talks made it clear that they did not want anyone who had been an aggressive annexationist during the war.
+He then brought together the right wing of the old National Liberal Party and some of the Progressives into the German People's Party (Deutsche Volkspartei, DVP), with himself as chairman.
+Most of its support came from the educated and property-owning classes, with considerable financial aid from heavy industry.
+Initially Stresemann and the DVP opposed the Weimar Republic and supported a restoration of the monarchy.
+The DVP platform promoted Christian family values, secular education, lower tariffs, opposition to welfare spending and agrarian subsidies, and hostility to communism and the Social Democrats.

-The DVP was initially seen, along with the German National People's Party, as part of the "national opposition" to the Weimar Republic, particularly for its grudging acceptance of democracy and its ambivalent attitude towards the Freikorps and the Kapp Putsch in 1920.
-Beginning in 1919, Stresemann emphasized that Germany should try to regain its great-power status by leveraging the continued global economic influence and creditworthiness of its multinational corporations, pursuing peaceful economic expansion, and establishing friendly relations with the United States.
+The DVP was initially seen, along with the German National People's Party, as part of the "national opposition" to the Weimar Republic, particularly for its hesitant acceptance of democracy and sympathetic attitude towards the Freikorps and the Kapp Putsch in 1920.
+Beginning in 1919, Stresemann emphasized that Germany should try to regain its great-power status by leveraging the continued global economic influence and creditworthiness of its industry, pursuing peaceful economic expansion, and establishing friendly relations with the United States.
 By late 1920, Stresemann gradually moved to cooperation with the parties of the left and centre — possibly in reaction to political murders like that of Walther Rathenau.
 However, he remained a monarchist at heart.